Bruno Rossi: RaLa experiments

 In April 1944, the Manhattan project experienced a crisis, when Emilio Segrè's group discovered that plutonium made in reactors would not work in a gun-type plutonium weapon like the "Thin Man".
-In response, Oppenheimer completely reorganised the laboratory to focus on development of an implosion-type weapon.
+In response, Oppenheimer completely reorganised the laboratory to focus on the development of an implosion-type weapon.

 Rossi was enlisted to implement a method to test various weapon designs to arrive at one that produced an accurately symmetrical spherical implosion.
-The tests measured changes of the absorption of gamma rays in a metal sphere as it underwent implosive compression.
-The gamma rays were emitted by a pellet of the short-lived radioisotope Lanthanum-140 positioned in the center of the sphere.
+The tests measured changes in the absorption of gamma rays in a metal sphere as it underwent implosive compression.
+The gamma rays were emitted by a pellet of the short-lived radioisotope Lanthanum-140 positioned in the centre of the sphere.
 The term RaLa experiment is a contraction of Radioactive Lanthanum.
-As compression progressed, the rapid increase in absorption was detected as a decrease of gamma ray intensity recorded outside of the assembly.
+As compression progressed, the rapid increase in absorption was detected as a decrease in gamma ray intensity recorded outside of the assembly.

 The RaLa experiments revealed many pitfalls on the way to a successful implosion.
 To understand problematic jets that plagued early implosion designs, other test methods were necessary, but the RaLa experiments played a primary role in the design of explosive lenses.
 In his history of the Los Alamos project, David Hawkins wrote: "RaLa became the most important single experiment affecting the final bomb design".

 Trinity diagnostics

 On 16 July 1945, an implosion-type plutonium device was detonated at the Trinity site near Alamogordo, New Mexico.
-The code name for this device was "The gadget", and its design was very similar to the Fat Man weapon that was dropped on Nagasaki twenty four days later.
+The code name for this device was "The gadget", and its design was very similar to the Fat Man weapon that was dropped on Nagasaki twenty-four days later.

 In preparation for Trinity, Rossi designed instrumentation to record gamma radiation during the chain reaction, whose duration was expected to be approximately 10 nanoseconds.
 Observations on this time scale were almost beyond the state of the art in 1945, but Rossi designed and built a large cylindrical ionisation chamber whose speed of response was adequate because its coaxial electrodes were separated by a narrow gap of only 1 cm.

 To record the signal, he installed a very fast oscilloscope, provided as a prototype by DuMont Laboratories, in an underground bunker several hundred feet from the Gadget, where it was photographed.
 To bring the signal to the oscilloscope, he devised an oversized coaxial transmission line, whose inner conductor was made smaller as it went from chamber to oscilloscope.
 Because this configuration enhanced the signal reaching the oscilloscope, there was no need for amplification.
 To confirm this surprising behaviour, Rossi consulted with Harvard professor Edward Purcell.

 A few days after the test, Rossi went into the darkroom with Fermi, and before the newly developed film was dry, they were able to compute the initial growth rate of nuclear activity, which was crucial information for future weapons development.
 Of three attempts to measure this rate at Trinity, Rossi's was the only one that was fully successful.